Seattle, King County councils approve $1.3 million in legal aid for immigrants

 The Seattle City Council and Metropolitan King County Council each approved allocations Monday to help people defend themselves in immigration court.

-The Seattle City Council on Monday voted to create a $1 million legal-defend fund for immigrants whom the federal government attempts to deport.
+The Seattle City Council on Monday voted to create a $1 million legal-defense fund for immigrants whom the federal government attempts to deport.

 And the Metropolitan King County Council approved $750,000 for immigrant and refugee programs, including $300,000 for the defense of people in immigration court.